patrik033/SwishBackend/README.md

 #### Update The Database:

 To update the database simply use the Package Manager Console that comes integrated with visual studio community and simply write "Update-Database"
 Make sure you are in the correct project when doing so.
-As of now only Identity and StoreItems offers this.
+As of now only Identity, StoreItems and Orders projects offers this.

 #### Make sure RabbitMQ is running:
 Either: run this command in the terminal to start rabbitMQ:  docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.12-management